 5. Social validation

-We even act biased in buying a product if we find enough validations or observe a famous person using that as well.
+We even act biased in buying a product if we find enough validations or observe a famous person using that.

 6. Scarcity